William Herbert, 1st Earl of Pembroke (died 1570): Early life

 William Herbert's early life was distinguished by intense ambition coupled with an equally fierce temper and hot-headed nature.
 Described by John Aubrey as a "mad fighting fellow", the young Herbert began his career as a gentleman servant to the earl of Worcester.
 However, when a mercer called Vaughan was killed by Herbert, after an affray between some Welshmen and the watchmen for unknown reasons in Bristol, he fled to France.

 Upon arrival, he immediately joined the service of King Francis I as a soldier, earning a reputation for courage and great skill on the battlefield.
-"In a short time he became eminent, and was favoured by the king, who afterwards recommended him to Henry VIII of England, who much valued him, and heaped favours and honours upon him".
+"In a short time he became eminent, and was favoured by the king, who afterwards recommended him to Henry VIII, who much valued him, and heaped favours and honours upon him".
 For his service to Henry, Herbert was granted the estates of Wilton, Remesbury, and Cardiff Castle, and his position as a man of means was secured.

 Herbert's first wife, Anne Parr, was a sister of Queen Consort Katherine Parr, sixth wife to Henry VIII.
 He rose with the Parrs after his sister-in-law's marriage and was knighted in 1544.
 He had been granted Wilton Abbey and other land by Henry VIII by 1544.
 He soon pulled down the abbey and built the first Wilton House in its place; the house continues to be the seat of his descendants.